Nursing - A.A.S.

 The majority of our graduates are employed shortly after graduation in positions as staff nurses in hospitals, long-term care facilities and community agencies.
 Other graduates choose to continue their education at a four-year educational institution.
 SUNY Canton offers a RN-BS program for those wishing to pursue a Bachelor of Science degree majoring in nursing.

 Students in this Major:

-- Utilize the nursing process, think critically, and base patient care on evidence based practice.
+- Utilize the nursing process, think critically, and base client care on evidence based practice.

 - Engage in active learning.